py-mine/mcproto/docs/usage/first-steps.md

     a similar format, so the game’s client and server can read and respond to them easily.

 To do this, we first need to understand Minecraft packets structure in general, then focus on the specific handshake packet format.
-To find this out, we recommend using [wiki.vg](https://wiki.vg), which is a fantastic resource, detailing all of the Minecraft protocol logic.
+To find this out, we recommend using [wiki.vg], which is a fantastic resource, detailing all of the Minecraft protocol logic.

-So, according to the [Packet Format](https://wiki.vg/Protocol#Packet_format) page, a Minecraft packet has three fields:
+So, according to the [Packet Format][docs-packet-format] page, a Minecraft packet has three fields:

 - **Packet length**: the total size of the Packet ID and Data fields (in bytes).
 Sent in a variable length integer format.